The Career Discovery Residential College will not be a housing option for students

 - For Career Discovery Residential College eligibility information, please contact CDRC staff listed below.

-Spruce Hall is LSU's newest residence hall.
-It has everything students need to be successful: offices where faculty advisors hold office hours, classrooms in the building, multiple study spaces, a beautiful courtyard, and indoor bike storage in a great location on the west side of campus.
+Residential College One - South Hall provides everything students need to be successful: offices where Career Discovery faculty and advisors hold office hours, a computer lab classroom, multiple group and individual study spaces, outdoor courtyards, and modern two-student, suite-bathroom style rooms in a great location on the west side of campus.